- First of All, What is Employee Engagement?

 -

-Skill-based games: For example, organize virtual puzzle competitions among teams.
+Skill-based games: For example, organize virtual team challenges such as virtual puzzle competitions among teams.
 Solving puzzles promotes communication, better bonding.
 Attach incentives for adding more competitive spirit among remote work teams.

 Organizations work hard to provide a seamless onboarding experience, and remote onboarding shouldn't be demanding.
 Making new employees feel at home and connected in a virtual environment is key to retaining them over time.
 Consider hosting get-to-know virtual video calls where new employees interact with existing team members.
 Make a list of icebreaker questions to make the conversation easier for the new employees.
 An interactive onboarding experience will encourage new hires to participate in company events in the future.